How to tell whether your employee is ready for promotion.

 They inspire and motivate others

-Are they challenging their colleagues and leading the way?
+Another tip on how to tell whether your employee is ready for promotion is to consider if they are they challenging their colleagues and leading the way?
 Do other employees look to them for help?
 This is the sign of a good leader and they could become a good manager for your business in future, particularly if they are well-respected within the company.

 Able to deal with failure